-Somewhat alarmingly, much of this movie rests on the shoulders of a man with no acting experience.
-Haing S. Ngor was a Cambodian refugee living in California when he was cast as Dith Pran, the real Cambodian man who assisted a New York Times reporter to discover the truth about Pol Pot.
-Pran miraculously survived the horrors of Pot’s regime for four years after the Times reporter was forced to flee the country, ultimately making his way to a refugee camp where he could be rescued.
+Much of this movie rests on the shoulders of a man with no acting experience.
+Haing S. Ngor was a Cambodian refugee living in California when he was cast as Dith Pran, the real Cambodian man who helped a New York Times reporter discover the truth about Pol Pot.
+Pran miraculously survived the horrors of Pot’s regime, ultimately making his way to a refugee camp.
 The second half of the movie is largely Pran’s story.
 Casting a man who was not an actor to portray the horrors he was subjected to seems like madness, except that for Ngor it wasn’t really acting.
 He had survived it all.
 His ability to portray Pran, and so successfully, is an honor both to Pran, to himself, and to all of his countrymen and women.

 You may remember that I love Ordinary People from my ranking of the Best Picture winners from the 80s.
 My only problem with Hutton being on this list is that he’s not a supporting actor.
 Conrad is the leading male role in the movie–his journey forms the entire spine of the plot.
 Conrad is the unlikely survivor of an accident that claimed the life of his picture-perfect older brother.
 Now Conrad is left with survivor’s guilt and the knowledge that his grieving mother wishes it had been him instead.
 His relationships with his parents and his therapist (played to perfection by Mary Tyler Moore, Donald Sutherland, and Judd Hirsch) are deeply felt and grow as time passes.
 Hutton imbues Conrad with all the necessary fragility and, ultimately, resolve to carry the movie.
 And he breaks your heart, which is no small feat.
 You just want to give Conrad a hug.

-Should have won in 1980: If you moved Hutton to the Best Actor category, Joe Pesci could movie in for Raging Bull.
-As it is, I’m fine with Hutton.
+Should have won in 1980: If you move Hutton to the Best Actor category, Joe Pesci could move in for Raging Bull.

-Should have won in 1983: To be fair, Nicholson earned the win.
+Should have won in 1983: Nicholson earned the win.

-There have been a lot of dim-bulb funny men in movies, but rarely are they executed as well as Kevin Kline’s Otto, a low-level thug with delusions of grandeur.
+There have been a lot of dim-bulb funny men in movies, but they are rarely executed as well as Kevin Kline’s Otto, a low-level thug with delusions of grandeur.
 He speaks nonsensical Italian to get Jamie Lee Curtis in the mood for love (“Benito Mussolini!”), is in serious need of anger management classes, and he absolutely hates being called stupid.
-Kline is an actor who can do drama very well, but he really comes to life with comedy.
-In a wild comedic caper that frequently dips into the bizarre, Kevin Kline ran away with the show.
-Think about that for a second: this movie stars several alums of Monty Python, including John Cleese.
+Kline can do drama very well, but he really comes to life with comedy.
+In a wild caper that frequently dips into the bizarre, Kline ran away with the show.
+Think about that for a second: this movie stars several alums of Monty Python.
 Comedic capers with dips into the bizarre are what made them famous, yet Kevin Kline stole the entire movie.
 That takes immense skill.

 Should have won in 1988: Kline ran away with the competition.

-These days, it comes as no surprise to describe a Denzel Washington performance as towering and full of angry bravado.
+These days, it comes as no surprise to see Denzel Washington full of angry bravado.
 It’s his specialty.
 Here, Washington plays Trip, an angry former slave who signs on with the 54th–the Union army’s only all-black unit of soldiers–to fight in the Civil War.
 Trip burns with rage and resentment.
-He’s in your face and unforgiving, but it’s all a big show to mask the deep hurts he carries inside (not to mention the hurts he carries in the form of flogging scars on his back).
+He’s in your face and unforgiving, but it’s all a big show to mask the deep hurts he carries inside (not to mention the hurts he carries in the scars on his back).
 You can sum his performance up with the powerful moment Trip defiantly refuses to break eye contact with his superior officer while getting flogged, releasing just one single tear.
 It’s a shocking, unforgettable moment.